Overview of Illinois Colleges & Schools

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately forty-two such colleges in Illinois located throughout the state.
+There are approximately zero such colleges in Illinois located throughout the state.
 See a full list of Christian colleges in Illinois along with program and tuition information.

 Browse Schools by Career in Illinois

 Follow the links below to get information on accredited schools in our database that offer programs or degrees.

 Medicine & Healthcare

 - Medical Schools in Illinois (M.D.)
 (A Schools)

 - Pharmacy Schools in Illinois (Pharm.
 D.) (A Schools)